DaphneGroot/Gevpro-Eindopdracht-Wumpus/README.md

 ---------------------------------------------------

 Description:
 Hunt the Wumpus is a classic video game, based on a simple hide and seek format.
-It the game, you feature as a player character who is traped in a gave, together with a monster, the Wumpus.
+It this game, you feature as a player character who is traped in a cave, together with a monster, the Wumpus.
 The cave consist of a network of rooms.

 Some of the rooms contain obstacles, for more information about the obstacles see the subject 'Objects', wich can either help you or be